The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 A common question would be:

-What ideas do you have that could decrease customer check-out time?
+What ideas can you think of that could decrease customer check-out time?

 McKinsey brainstorming question